 - The hospital will ask you whether you have signed an advance directive form and whether you have it with you. - If you have not signed an advance directive form, the hospital has forms available and will ask if you want to sign one.

-Remember, it is your choice whether you want to fill out an advance directive (including whether you want to sign one if you are in the hospital).
-According to law, no one can deny you care or discriminate against you based on whether or not you have signed an advance directive.
+Remember, it is your choice whether you want to fill out an advance directive one can deny you care or discriminate against you based on whether or not you have signed an advance directive.